EnergyModelsX/EnergyModelsGeography.jl/docs/src/area_mode/area.md

 [`LimitedExchangeArea`](@ref) require an additional field:

 - **`limit::Dict{<:EMB.Resource, <:TimeProfile}`**:\
-  The exchange limit is the minimum amount of a resource that must be exported to other areas in each operational period.
+  The exchange limit is the maximum amount of a resource that can be exported to other areas in each operational period.
-  It is still possible to import from other regions, but the overall net export must exceed the provided value.
+  It is still possible to import from other regions, but the overall net export can not exceed the provided value.

 ### [Mathematical description](@id area_mode-areas-areas-math)